ananyab1909/Keploy-Session-5/README.md

 ## About Me

 Hello, my name is Ananya Biswas.
 I am an Engineering Student at [Kalinga Institute of Industrial Technology](https://kiit.ac.in/).
-I enjoy making projects and now that my this project is over, I am open-
+I enjoy making projects and now that my this project is over, I am open-sourcing the project.
-  sourcing the project.
 Hope you like it!
 Lastly, I would like to put it out there that I have worked on other projects that you may like.
 You can check them out at my [Github](https://github.com/ananyab1909/).
 Give it a whirl and let me know your thoughts.

 ## Socials